-If the case results in acquittal, the judgement may be sent to Director of

-Prosecution for processing.
+If the case results in acquittal, study the judgement and form an opinion and send it to Director of Prosecution for processing.
 As per the Judgement in State of Gujarat v.
-Kishanbhai, ((2014) 5 SCC 108), "on the culmination of a criminal case in acquittal, the concerned investigating/prosecuting official(s) responsible for such acquittal must necessarily be identified.
+Kishanbhai, ((2014) 5 SCC 108) on the culmination of a criminal case in acquittal, the concerned investigating/prosecuting official(s) responsible for such acquittal must necessarily be identified.
 A finding needs to be recorded in each case, whether the lapse was innocent or blameworthy.
 Each erring officer must suffer the consequences of his lapse, by appropriate departmental action, whenever called for.
-Taking into consideration the seriousness of the matter, the concerned official may be withdrawn from investigative responsibilities, permanently or temporarily, depending purely on his culpability".
+Taking into consideration the seriousness of the matter, the concerned official may be withdrawn from investigative responsibilities, permanently or temporarily, depending purely on his culpability.